Skip to main content

 Handling incidents with Ekran System

-Consider enhancing your IRP measures with dedicated incident response solutions.
+We recommend enhancing your IRP measures with dedicated incident response solutions.

 Ekran System is a universal insider risk management platform that combines reactive and proactive approaches to handling user-related incidents.

-Ekran System’s proactive approach decreases the probability of incidents by allowing you to:Ekran System’s reactive approach helps you detect and respond to incidents by enabling you to:
+Ekran System’s proactive approach decreases the probability of incidents by allowing you to:

 Ekran System helps you meet the most important IT compliance requirements, including those imposed by NIST, HIPAA, and PCI DSS.

-Meeting IT Compliance Requirements
+Meeting IT Compliance Requirements with Ekran System

 Conclusion

-Use our selection of tips and best practices inspired by NIST for your organization’s incident response.
+Use this selection of tips and best practices inspired by NIST for your organization’s incident response.
 Build a cybersecurity incident response team, plan their actions in advance, monitor user activity, establish backup and recovery procedures, and don’t forget to update your IRP regularly.

 Robust cybersecurity solutions like Ekran System help you boost and automate your incident response capabilities.